Kelechi-Okorie/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 File 100-decimal_to_hexadecimal - converts number from base 10 to 16
 File 101-rot13 - encodes and decodes text using the rot13 encryption.
-Asumming ASCII File 102-odd - prints every other line from the input, starting with the first line
+Asumming ASCII File 102-odd - prints every other line from the input, starting with the first line File 103-water_and_stir - adds numbers and prints result